 Poetry and poetics

-The intersections of poetry and science
+The intersections of literature, science, and art

 History of the avant garde and contemporary literary and artistic subcultures

 Starlight in Two Million: A Neo-Scientific Novella (Noemi Press, 2014)